OpenRiskNet/openapi-examples/data_examples/eadb/README.md

 Thomas Exner did some initial analysis of the data that can found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1kg8-6HEn-ikSloNtWTX8O8Aanzi_-h7Cg-H4NwhO_HQ/edit#gid=1933108353).

-The data from the Excel sheet was exported to a tab separated text format file [eadb.tsv]().
+The data from the Excel sheet was exported to a tab separated text format file [eadb.tsv].

 ## Processing